The Woodrow Wilson Center Press

 Harris focuses on the many participants eager to benefit from and influence the new way of life embodied by the khrushchevka, its furniture, and its associated consumer goods.
 He examines activities of national and local politicians, planners, enterprise managers, workers, furniture designers and architects, elite organizations (centrally involved in creating cooperative housing), and ordinary urban dwellers.
 Communism on Tomorrow Street also demonstrates the relationship of Soviet mass housing and urban planning to international efforts at resolving the “housing question” that had been studied since the nineteenth century and led to housing developments in Western Europe, the United States, and Latin America as well as the USSR.

 Steven E. Harris is an associate professor of history at the University of Mary Washington.
-Harris was a research scholar at the Wilson Center's Kennan Institute in 2003–2004.
+He was a research scholar at the Wilson Center’s Kennan Institute in 2003–2004.

 What People are Saying

 “Harris is the first historian to explore fully the role of Khrushchev era mass housing as a catalytic component of what party ideologues and Soviet citizens called the ‘communist way of life.’… A pathbreaking study of the ways Soviet citizens claimed positions of agency in late-socialist society, Communism on Tomorrow Street meticulously assembles responses collected from visitor books at exhibitions, public meetings, and housing department petitions to create a fine-grained account of what was known as the ‘the housing question,’ and how it was politicized—often in ways that differed sharply from the methods and message preferred by Khrushchev’s regime.”—Greg Castillo, University of California, Berkeley